-Water at recreation areas including Black Diamond, Minninup Pool and Stockton Lake is tested regularly for the presence of harmful organisms.
-Testing is also carried out at Lake Kepwari, which is not yet open to the public.
+Water at recreation areas including Black Diamond, Minninup Pool, Stockton Lake and Lake Kepwari is tested regularly for the presence of harmful organisms.

 Amoebic meningitis is a rare but fatal infection caused by the Naegleria fowleri amoeba which lives in fresh water and damp soil.
 When water containing active amoebae enters the nose, the amoebae travel to the brain causing inflammation and destruction of brain tissue.
 For tips on ways to keep safe in the water, visit HealthyWA.

 |Water Body||Naegleria Fowleri||Water Temperature||Date Tested|

 |Lake Kepwari North Outlet||Not detected||22°||04/04/2022|